- Via Christa

 Appendices

-Detailed explanations of frequently mentioned topics on The Via Christa
+Detailed explanations of some frequently mentioned topics on The Via Christa

 Bibliography